marineverse/marineverse.github.io/_posts/2016-06-18-vr-regatta-mainsail-control.markdown

 We need many of you to help, if we want to sustain VR Regatta development over longer period of time, so please consider sharing this post with friends.

-Have you already played and enjoyed VR Regatta?
-You can think of this coin donation as "pay what you want" model :-)
+**Have you already played and enjoyed VR Regatta?
+You can think of this coin donation as "pay what you want" model :-)** *( use this link http://store.steampowered.com/buyitem/468240/100/42 and change 42 to number of gold coins you want to donate.)*

 You can <a href="http://store.steampowered.com/buyitem/468240/100/20" target="_blank">give $19.80 donation by clicking here</a>.